 If you’re looking to learn forex trading strategies, you’ve come to the right place.
 At Trade With Precision, we love to trade forex and forex trading strategies are our specialty.

 Around USD5 trillion passes through the forex market every day, and they are open 24 hours, five and half days a week, making it easily accessible.

 Traders don’t need to capture the biggest or all of this market’s movements to make a good, consistent living.
-But you must have solid forex trading strategies before you enter the forex market.
-Unfortunately, there are many people that just play around on the fringes of the market after having attended a forex webinar or two, the majority losing their capital.
+But you must have solid forex strategies before you enter the forex market.
+Unfortunately, there are many people that just play around on the fringes of the foreign exchange market after having attended a forex webinar or two, the majority losing their capital.
 It is a commonly touted fact that up to 90 per cent of retail forex traders lose money over the longer term.

 Developing a trading strategy is a key element in becoming a successful trader.
 New traders often confuse strategy with technical analysis and the various indicators.

 Over the years, the industry has developed many shorthand descriptions for the various shapes that appear in our charts.
 New traders work to master technical patterns such as double bottoms, double tops, triangles, symmetrical triangles, ascending triangles, bull and bear flags, the great variety of candlestick patterns – dojis, hammers etc. These patterns are all part of technical analysis.

 Traders also learn about indicators – and there are hundreds, including MACD, Stochastics, Bollinger bands and RSI.
 These too are part of technical analysis.

 By working their way through the different types of technical analysis and indicators, they think they have acquired a strategy.
 For example, a trader may say his strategy is to trade double bottoms.
 Or it might be that he trades MACD crossovers, or moving averages, or bounces off support and resistance.
-And so the trader hits the market and tries out positions based on the various shapes and patterns, only to find it doesn’t work.
+And so the trader hits the markets, without even a basic understanding of risk management, and seeks to buy and sell currencies based on the various shapes and patterns, only to find it doesn’t work.
 He then goes on to the next pattern, the next indicator or the next trading system.